JEFH507/org-chart-goose-orchestrator/recipes/support/README.md

 ## Usage

-These recipes are automatically scheduled and executed by the Goose platform.
+These recipes are automatically scheduled and executed by the goose platform.
 Manual execution:

 ```bash
 goose recipe run recipes/support/daily-ticket-summary.yaml